Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Towards Non-Euclidean Foundation Models

-Geometric transfer learning aims to help foundation models learn across domains with aligned geometries, ensuring a much more effective and consistent knowledge transfer.

-Geometry alignment objectives can be designed to supervise the transfer of geometric knowledge, such as hyperbolic contrastive learning for recommendation~\cite{10.1145/3627673.3679572, ma2024harec}, preserving the intrinsic structure of the target domain's embedding space while retaining geometry-agnostic prior knowledge.
+\textbf{(4) Geometric Transfer Learning.} Geometric transfer learning aims to help foundation models learn across domains with aligned geometries, ensuring a much more effective and consistent knowledge transfer.
+Geometry alignment objectives can be designed to supervise the transfer of geometric knowledge, such as hyperbolic contrastive learning for recommendation~\cite{10.1145/3627673.3679572, ma2024harec}, preserving the intrinsic structure of the target domain while retaining geometry-agnostic prior knowledge.